 The Super Bowl is the biggest event of the year.
 It gets more television views than any other programming and moves more than $14 billion.
 There are nearly as many women watching the Super Bowl as there are men (43 percent and 57 percent, respectively).
 And companies that buy TV ad spots during the Super Bowl are spending millions of dollars on ad spend, celebrity appearances, development, production, and promoting the spot before it airs on the big day.

-There is plenty of money to be spent, and plenty of money to be made.
-If you have the right Influencer Marketing strategy.
+There is plenty of money to be spent, and plenty of money to be made if you have the right Influencer Marketing strategy.
 If you need help crafting a winning strategy that is just creative and interesting enough to be great, let us know.
 We have built thousands of successful influencer campaigns, and we’d love for you to become one of our many success stories.